RKelln/5-directions/public/writing/ppf.md

 </div>

 Notes:
 With money pouring into the field, competition was fierce, and existing tech companies swallowed start-ups and bought up as much talent as they could.
-Two notable groups; Deepmind, acquired by Google in 2014 and OpenAI, originally set up by Elon Musk in 2015 to address his worries about the longterm effects on AI by the no longer "Don't Be Evil" Google and the obvious amorality of Facebook.
+Two notable groups; Deepmind, acquired by Google in 2014 and OpenAI, originally set up by Elon Musk in 2015.
+Musk was worried about the longterm effects on AI by the no longer "Don't Be Evil" Google and the obvious amorality of Facebook.
 Musk has since split from OpenAI.

-Fortunately an ethos of opensource software had already taken hold in much of the younger generation of researchers and despite the major holdouts of Deepmind and OpenAI who often don't release their code, a majority of published research comes with source code.
-This openness in code and access to research papers sparked a flood of entrants, including artists, into the area from all over the world.
+Fortunately an ethos of opensource software had already taken hold in much of the younger generation of researchers and despite the major holdouts of Deepmind and OpenAI who often don't release their code, a majority of published ML research comes with source code.
+This openness in code and access to research papers sparked a flood of entrants, including artists, from all over the world.

 Deepmind's _Dreepdream_ was notable for its effect outside the research community.
 The technique was heavily promoted by Google for marketing reasons, but the software itself was available for full source code and started Google's promotion of AI & art and relatively free sharing of its compute resources to individual experimenters that continues to this day.
 The _Deepdream_ technique itself inspired many visual artists to engage with machine learning as a viable art form - the insight from the inversion of the network - instead of classifying images, pushing the classification into the world had a mystical and very real symmetry with human cloud watching and hallucinations.

 ### Credits
 * https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html

 Deepmind's Alpha game playing systems also sparked public imagination.
-The 4000 year old game of Go had been considered an unsolvable task by computers because the techniques for searching the best moves in the future playspace that had been successful in chess were computationally impossible in Go because of the much larger set of possible moves.
+The 4000 year old game of Go had been considered an unsolvable task by computers because the techniques for searching for the best moves in the future playspace that had been successful in chess were computationally impossible in Go because of the much larger set of possible moves.
 Computers would have to play by "intuition", as often Go playing was described by the greatest human players.
 Deepmind's approach was to use reinforcement learning to narrow the search space, to only explore the most promising future playstates, a form of machine intuition.
 AlphaGo's defeat of Lee Sedol, considered one the best current players was emblematic of what narrow machine intelligence can achieve.
 Both AlphaGo and Lee Sedol were said to have performed historically important moves to win their games, but AlphaGo won 4 of 5 games.
 A year later AlphaGo Zero trounced AlphaGo 100-0, this time learning the game from scratch, with no human play examples.
 A year later, AlphaZero was the new champ, and learned Go, chess and shogi.
 Finally, in 2019 MuZero was more capable still and could also play 50 Atari games by discovering for itself how to build a model of the game and understand it from first principles.
 When the world model the AI needs to learn is limited to the complexity of a game, even one as complicated as Starcraft, we now have enough techniques to train to super human levels.

 During this time a number of models were developed that have relevance to artists: